cardinalhq/logsink/README.md

 ## 📖 What does logsink do?

 logsink provides a structured way to export logs in the OpenTelemetry Protocol (OTLP) format.
 It converts raw `LogRecord` entries into `ExportLogsServiceRequest` payloads and sends them over HTTP with gzip compression.
 It handles batching by count and payload size, and supports periodic background flushing to avoid partial batch loss.

 Logsink is suitable for use cases where you:
 - Want fine-grained control over how OTEL logs are exported
-- Need to add metadata like `service.name`, `env`, `region` at the resource level
+- Need to add metadata like `service.name`, `env`, `region` at the resource level.
+You can add whatever other custom resource-level attributes you want.
 - Are building telemetry pipelines that send logs downstream to OTEL-compatible backends

 ---